monacorona/es6/README.md

 - Write and read JavaScript code that uses new ES6 features:
   - Explain block scope and when to use `var`, `let`, and `const`.
   - Interpolate strings with template literals.
-  - Write shorter function declarations with arrow functions.
+  - Write shorter function declarations -- that don't create a new `this` -- with arrow functions.
   - Use default parameters in JavaScript.
 - Write and read JavaScript code that uses new ES6 `class` and `object` features:
   - Assign multiple values at once with array or object destructuring.